Logo

 Compatibility testing

-There are two ways of defining the pool of devices you need to prioritize in compatibility testing:
+There are two ways to define the pool of devices you should prioritize in compatibility testing:

 Parameter